Yesterday (2004 film)

 Yesterday is a 2004 South African drama film written and directed by Darrell Roodt.
-It was nominated for the Best Foreign Language Film category at the 77th Academy Awards.
-It also won Best Sound and Best Editing at the inaugural edition of the Africa Movie Academy Awards.
 The film tells a story of a young mother, Yesterday (Leleti Khumalo), who discovers she has AIDS.
 Her husband, a migrant mine laborer, rejected her despite being the one that infected her.
 Her ambition becomes to live long enough to see her daughter, Beauty, go to school.

 This film is the first commercial feature-length production in Zulu.
+It was nominated for the Best Foreign Language Film category at the 77th Academy Awards.
+It also won Best Sound and Best Editing at the inaugural edition of the Africa Movie Academy Awards.